dib-lab/2020-paper-sourmash-gather/manuscript.md

-We evaluated the accuracy of min-set-cov for metagenome decomposition using benchmarks from the Critical Assessment of Metagenome Interpretation (CAMI) [@doi:10.1038/nmeth.4458], a community-driven initiative for reproducibly benchmarking metagenomic methods.
-We used the mouse gut metagenome dataset [@doi:10.1038/s41596-020-00480-3], in which a simulated mouse gut metagenome (_MGM_) was derived from 791 bacterial and archaeal genomes,
+We evaluated the accuracy of min-set-cov for metagenome decomposition using benchmarks from the Critical Assessment of Metagenome Interpretation (CAMI), a community-driven initiative for reproducibly benchmarking metagenomic methods [@cami1].
+We used the mouse gut metagenome dataset [@cami_tutorial], in which a simulated mouse gut metagenome (_MGM_) was derived from 791 bacterial and archaeal genomes,